Pentala Harikrishna

-Pentala Harikrishna (born 10 May 1986) is an Indian chess grandmaster.
-He became the youngest grandmaster from India after attaining the title in 2001, a record now held by Gukesh D. He was Commonwealth Champion in 2001, World Junior Champion in 2004, and Asian Individual Champion in 2011.
-He is currently third highest rated player in India.
+Pentala Harikrishna (Telugu: పెంటల హరికృష్ణ; born 10 May 1986) is an Indian chess grandmaster.
+He achieved a peak world ranking of 10 in November 2016, and a peak Elo rating of 2770 in December 2016.

+On 17 August 2001, he became the youngest Indian to attain the title of grandmaster, a record which was subsequently held by Koneru Humpy, Parimarjan Negi, Praggnanandhaa Rameshbabu and Gukesh Dommaraju in that order.
+He was Commonwealth Champion in 2001, World Junior Champion in 2004, and Asian Individual Champion in 2011.

 Harikrishna won the Tata Steel Group B in 2012 and the Biel MTO Masters Tournament Open event in 2013.
 He represented India at seven Chess Olympiads from 2000 to 2012 and won team Bronze at the World Team Chess Championships in 2010.
-At the Asian Team Championships, Pentala won team gold once, team silver twice and individual bronze once.
+At the Asian Team Championships, Harikrishna won his teams gold medal (2009) and two silver medals (2003 and 2012).

-In February 2013, Harikrishna's FIDE rating passed 2700 for the first time.
-He broke into the top ten players in the world in November 2016 with a FIDE rating of 2768.
+In February 2013, Harikrishna achieved an Elo rating 2700 for the first time, only the third Indian player to do so.

 Early life

 Pentala Harikrishna was born in Guntur, Andhra Pradesh, India.
 He learned chess at the age of 4 from his grandfather Ranga Rao, who was also his first chess coach.